What Is Medicare Creditable Coverage?

 What Is Medicare Creditable Coverage

-Keep each notice you receive.
-When you finally enroll in Medicare, they will protect you from owing late penalties.
-That's because you'll have to prove you had creditable coverage for the entire period that you delayed enrollment.
+Be sure to keep each notice you receive because when you do enroll in Medicare, you’ll have to prove you had creditable coverage for the entire period that you delayed enrollment.

 What Employer Plans Qualify as Creditable Coverage?